South Nottinghamshire Academy: Origins and the Canadian influence

 Of the initial intake roughly 20% were Canadian, with the majority of other students being drawn from the village of Radcliffe.
 As Canadian pupils commonly only attended the Radcliffe school while their parents were stationed at the air base, every effort was made to allow these students to move smoothly between the Canadian and British education systems: four of the initial teaching staff were themselves Canadian, and lessons and timetabling were adapted to better integrate the two regimes.
-For many years the link between the two countries was symbolised by the presence of a large, 6m totem pole placed on a lawn to the right of the main entrance.
-The pole was carved from a telegraph pole by an early Canadian pupil at the school, and was accompanied by a smaller 2m pole placed inside the entrance lobby itself.
+However, the lower academic standards associated with the secondary modern curriculum were unpopular with Canadian parents, and the arrangement was under review only months after its inauguration.
+For many years the link between the two countries was symbolised by the presence of a large, 6 m totem pole placed on a lawn to the right of the main entrance.
+The pole was carved from a telegraph pole by an early Canadian pupil at the school, and was accompanied by a smaller 2 m pole placed inside the entrance lobby itself.
 In the mid-1990s it was discovered that the original wooden pole had become dangerously rotten and so had to be removed.
 A replacement was constructed in fibreglass, and painted by staff and students of the school.

 School expansion and a name change

 In 1972 the school took on comprehensive status, and with it a greatly increased catchment area.
 Included alongside Radcliffe were the villages of Shelford, Holme Pierrepont and Gamston along the River Trent, Cotgrave to the south, and many smaller hamlets in the surrounding area.
 It was decided that the school name should be changed to better reflect this wider geographical spread.

 No one identity linked these disparate communities.
 Social and cultural differences were distinctly apparent between agrarian villages such as Shelford and Gamston, the colliery village of Cotgrave, and commuter-dominated Radcliffe.
-The common practice of naming the school after the local manorial family was not possible as, although both the de Manvers and Pierrepont families were significant historical landholders, neither had held the area in its entirety.
+The common practice of naming the school after the local manorial family was not possible as, although both the de Manvers and Pierrepont families were significant historical landholders in the preceding few hundred years, neither had held the area in its entirety.
 The only family to have done so were the De Aincurts, who held the land in the years following the Norman Conquest.
 Using the modern spelling of the name, it was agreed that the school should be renamed Dayncourt.